fyne-io/fyne/README.md

 We are now working towards 1.2 which will complete the basic UI toolkit phase of development.

+# Prerequisites

+You will need Go version 1.12 or later.
+As Fyne uses CGo you will require a C compiler (typically gcc).
+If you don't have one set up the instructions at [Compiling](https://github.com/fyne-io/fyne/wiki/Compiling) may help.

+By default Fyne uses the [gl golang bindings](https://github.com/go-gl/gl) which means you need a working OpenGL configuration (or GLES for ARM or mobile devices).
+Debian/Ubuntu based systems may also need to install the `libegl1-mesa-dev` and `xorg-dev` packages.

+Using the standard go tools you can install Fyne's core library using:

+    go get fyne.io/fyne

 # Widget demo

 To run a showcase of the features of Fyne execute the following: